lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

   order: 4
 ---

-## Introduction

-Lit 2 introduces a new concept for code reuse and composition called "Reactive Controllers".
+Lit 2 introduces a new concept for code reuse and composition called _reactive controllers_.

-A reactive controller is an object that can hook into a component's reactive update cycle.
-Controllers can bundle state and behavior related to a feature, maing it reuseable across multiple component definitions.
+A reactive controller is an object that can hook into a component's [reactive update cycle](/guide/components/lifecycle#reactive-update-cycle).
+Controllers can bundle state and behavior related to a feature, making it reuseable across multiple component definitions.

 You can use controllers to implement features that require their own state and access to the component's lifecycle, such as: